Payment of Fees

 Fees for Nursing and Related Programmes

 The fee is paid retrospectively.
-The College/School keeps a record of work sent to the External Examiner, which is used to calculate the fee.
+The College keeps a record of work sent to the External Examiner which is used to calculate the fee.

 Fees for Stand-alone Modules in Nursing

 The fee is paid retrospectively.
-The College/School keeps a record of work sent to the external examiner, which is used to calculate the fee.
+The College keeps a record of work sent to the external examiner which is used to calculate the fee.

 Fees for Taught Postgraduate Programmes

-The minimum fee is £175, added to this is an amount representing the students FTE load for the modules comprising the programme.
+The minimum fee is £175 plus the students’ FTE load for the modules comprising the programme.

 The Taught Masters fee is:

-£15 per full-time student or £7.50 per part-time student plus retainer
+£15 per full-time student or £7.50 per part-time student plus minimum fee

-The fee is calculated every year (the maximum fee is £750).
+The fee is calculated annually (the maximum fee is £750).

 Per dissertation moderated £25.